freer4/stackagejs/README.md

 Each front-end package will do :
 1. Understand the provided JS model classes to automatically interact with the API(s) as-needed.
 Records are accessed through proxy, so there's never a reason to write your own fetch call.
 Access your data properties directly.
 2. Manage front-end data caching.
 Don't ask for data you've already gotten, unless you want to.
-3. Optional hooks for receiving live data pushes.
+3. Provide optional hooks for receiving live data pushes.

 Planned front-ends:
 - stackage-js - vanilla JS holding the majority of front-end functionality